-In the event (i) the Company terminates Mr. Kelley's employment without cause within nine (9) months of a change of control, or (ii) Mr. Kelley resigns for good reason within nine (9) months of a change of control, then, in addition to any payment that may be due as stated above, the Company shall pay Mr. Kelley a lump sum cash payment equal to the greater of (A) USD\$200,000, and (B) one (1) year's salary as in effect immediately prior to the date of termination (the "Change of Control Payment").
-In such event, if the date of termination occurs prior to the change of control, then the Company shall pay Mr. Kelley the Change of Control Payment within 20 business days after the change of control.
-If the change of Control Payment within 20 business days after date of termination.
-In the event Mr. Kelley the Change of Control Payment within nine (9) months after a change of control, then the Company shall pay Mr. Kelley a lump sum cash payment equal to the greater of (A) USD\$200,000, and (B) one (1) year's salary as in effect immediately prior to the date of termination.
+In the event (i) Company terminates Mr. Kelley's employment without Cause within nine (9) months of a Change of Control, or (ii) Mr. Kelley resigns for Good Reason within nine (9) months of a Change of Control, then, in addition to any payment that may be due to Mr. Kelley under Section 4.4, Company shall pay Mr. Kelley a lump sum cash payment equal to the greater of (A) USD\$200,000, and (B) one (1) year's of salary as in effect immediately prior to the Date of

+Termination (the "Change of Control Payment").
+In such event, if the Date of Termination occurs prior to the Change of Control, then Company shall pay Mr. Kelley the Change of Control Payment within 20 business days after the Change of Control.
+If the Change of Control occurs prior to the Date of Termination, then Company shall pay Mr. Kelley the Change of Control Payment within 20 business days after Date of Termination.
+In the event Mr. Kelley resigns without Good Reason within nine (9) months after a Change of Control, then Company shall pay Mr. Kelley a lump sum cash payment equal to the greater of (A) USD\$200,000, and (B) one (1) year's salary as in effect immediately prior to the Date of Termination.